vmware-samples/vmware-blockchain-samples/vmbc-ethereum/sample-dapps/nft-platform/source/artemis/README.md

 - Transfer an NFT
 - View History of an NFT

-## Running dApp
+## Running DApp
-There are two ways to run this dApp
+There are two ways to run this DApp

 ### Command Line Based
 - This option is only supported for MAC Operating System
-- Execute following commands to run the dApp through command line
+- Execute following commands to run the DApp through command line
 - At command line, this app defaults to port `4200`

 #### Installing Node.js with NVM